3 Pain Injections To Relieve Pain Without Medication or Drugs | Rolling Hills Medical, Torrance Pain Doctor

 Our pain management doctor in Torrance can prescribe and administer painkilling injections that make use of different kinds of medication than OTC or opioid products.
 These drugs not only provide safer pain management, but they also work for much longer periods of time.
 Depending your pain's type and location, we can offer one of the following during your next pain clinic appointment:

-- Epidural steroid injections - The term "epidural" refers to the space between the vertebral structures of the spine and the dural sac that covers the spinal cord.
+The term "epidural" refers to the space between the vertebral structures of the spine and the dural sac that covers the spinal cord.
 After treating the injection site with a local anesthetic, we inject a dose of corticosteroid into the epidural space.
 This corticosteroid can dramatically reduce inflammation and swelling (a common cause of nerve impingement and chronic pain).
 The resulting pain relief can last for up to 2 years.

-- Facet joint injections - Facet joints are the joints that connect and articulate the spinal vertebrae.
+Facet joints are the joints that connect and articulate the spinal vertebrae.
 Bulging discs, osteoarthritis, and other types of degenerative spinal disease can cause severe pain and stiffness in these joints, as well as painful nerve impingement.
 A facet joint injection is a type of treatment known as nerve block.
 This injection combines an anesthetic and a corticosteroid, relieving pain and reducing inflammation.
 To ensure pinpoint precision, we use an imaging device called a fluoroscope to guide the path of the needle into the facet joint.

-- Sacroiliac joint injections - The sacroiliac (SI) joints connect the base of the spine to the hip bones.
+The sacroiliac (SI) joints connect the base of the spine to the hip bones.
 This area is prone to a painful inflammatory condition called sacroiliac joint dysfunction.
 Sacroiliac joint injections can help diagnose an SI problem.
 We inject two different types of painkiller into the joint; if both injections cause an immediate reduction in pain, then we know we can treat your SI symptoms effectively with this technique.
 We then administer a therapeutic injection containing a corticosteroid for long-lasting pain relief.

 Need a Pain Management Doctor in Torrance?
 Contact Rolling Hills Medical